tlowdermilk/customermodel/README.md

 ## Data Persistence

-The application uses browser localStorage to persist:
+The application uses **two methods** for data persistence:

+### 1. Browser localStorage (Automatic)
+Data is automatically saved to browser localStorage when changes are made:

 1. **Profile Presets** - User profile definitions and their characteristics
 2. **Preset Factors** - The three factors (Expertise, AI Capability, Governance) for each preset